The 1-Page Guide To

 Most separating couples seek Consent Orders because they're less expensive and more secure.
 BFAs tend to be used for particularly complex deals or if the parties do not want external scrutiny of their arrangements.

-A far better option is to ask a neutral firm to do the work.
+A far better option is to ask a neutral firm to help you prepare a formal agreement.

-We're neutral advisors who get hired by both parties in a separating couple, not one side.
+Neutral advisors (like us) are hired by both parties of a separating couple, not one side.

-That means we're not trying to work in favour of one of you at the expense of the other.
+Being neutral means we don't work in favour of one of you at the expense of the other.
 And it also means we can communicate quickly and informally between you, to clarify matters without fuss - and even deal with some "niggle", which of course happens often.

 Convenience